 Most firms do not hire others to do AI.
 At East Agile, AI/ML work remains internal and/or unpaid.
 It reminds us of the time we did mobile 10 years ago.
 But we can clearly see more upcoming inquiries about this.
 A lot of our clients are currently working on AI, but they prefer to do it in-house.
 The expectation is that it's cheap, fast and easy, and those who do not understand it will probably outsource it.

 The decision to spend a hundred thousand dollars on engineering or half a million on mining data is definitely not an easy one.
 Those who get it generally already have a team and do not need to outsource it, for others it’s core to their business IP so it is not something they outsource quickly.
 But this will evolve in the very near future and outsourcing will be possible for more mature AI teams.
-For followers, outsourcing is hard because there are no results or a proof of concept.
-It’s impossible for non-experts to differentiate total scams from really good people who are making progress.
+For followers, outsourcing is hard because there are often no immediately visible results or a proof of concept.
+It is often impossible for non-experts to differentiate total scams from really good people who are making progress.
 Standard app development is much easier to observe both in quality standards as well as progress.

 All in all, it is important to understand that most challenges of AI projects come down to human factors.
 The reality is that we all need to find a way to make these relationships work as enterprises and outsourcing companies will need each other.